Mikejo5000/vsts-docs-pr/docs/report/analytics/wit-analytics.md

 ms.date: 08/11/2016
 ---

-#WIT analytics
+#Analytics - Work Item Tracking OData queries

 **Team Services**

 [!INCLUDE [temp](../_shared/analytics-preview.md)]

-Using the OData analytics service, you can construct basic and filtered queries to return work items of interest.
+Using the OData service provided by the Analytics Marketplace extension, you can construct basic and filtered queries to return work items of interest.
 With basic querying capabilities you can query data directly from your browser.

 In this topic, the basic root URL is constructed as follows: